thomas0809/RxnScribe/README.md

 # RxnScribe

-This is the repository for RxnScribe, a sequence generation model for reaction diagram parsing.
+This is the repository for RxnScribe and MolDetect, a sequence generation model for reaction diagram parsing.
 Try our [demo](https://huggingface.co/spaces/yujieq/RxnScribe) on Hugging Face!

 ![](assets/model.png)